 - However the majority of the committee members must be from UBC

 Regular meetings of a student with his/her advisory committee can provide valuable feedback.
 Moreover, this process can identify and resolve small problems before they become large ones.
 With this in mind, hold at least one committee meeting per calendar year (see Graduate and Postdoctoral Studies regulations).
 The Faculty of Graduate and Postdoctoral Studies may require a supervisory committee report in order to release the stipends of multi-year awards: NSERC, CIHR and 4YF studentships recipients.
 Students are permitted to have more than one meeting per year if they wish.

 Students arrange a meeting with the Committee and then request the Graduate Secretary to book a room, providing information regarding the number of people attending, date(s) and time(s) of meeting and if a projector is required.
 It is best to provide alternate schedules in case the first choice is not available.

 A week prior to the meeting

 Present each committee member with a short (e.g. 3-5 pages) written description of the project and research plan.

 Provide a 15-20 minute oral presentation, followed by a question and answer period.

 After the meeting

-The committee will privately complete a commitee report (MSc or PhD) to record your progress and make recommendations as appropriate.
+The supervisor, in consultation with the student and committee will complete a committee meeting report (MSc or PhD) to record your progress and make recommendations as appropriate.
 Provide a copy of this report to the Graduate Secretary in Biochemistry and Molecular Biology.